The Harvey Weinstein Trial: A Brief Timeline Of How We Got Here

 The same day, Manhattan District Attorney Cyrus Vance Jr. submits Weinstein's initial slate of charges: "The defendant is charged with Rape in the First and Third Degrees, as well as Criminal Sexual Act in the First Degree, for forcible sexual acts against two women in 2013 and 2004, respectively."

-About a week and a half later, Weinstein pleads not guilty to the charges, which will later change significantly as new information comes to light.
+About a week and a half later, Weinstein pleads not guilty to the charges, which will change significantly as new information comes to light.

 July 2, 2018: Additional charges against Weinstein announced